HardNatsu/icone-pokemon/README.md

 # icone-pokemon
-Icone free of types pokemon for roll20
+Icone free of types pokemon in italy for roll20